-All graduates of a teacher education program are eligible to apply for state certification in their respective fields.
+All graduates of a teacher education program at the University of Mobile are eligible to apply for state certification in their respective fields.

-The Educator Preparation Program (EPP) at the University of Mobile consists of the traditional program components.
-The early childhood and/or elementary education major has four components to complete: (1) general education (2) professional education (3) teaching field and (4) internship.
+The Educator Preparation Program (EPP) at the University of Mobile consists of four traditional program components.
+These four components include (1) general education (2) professional education (3) teaching field and (4) internship.
 The emphasis in teacher education at the University of Mobile is on quality.
-The University has designed a unique EPP to meet the needs of individuals and society by preparing highly qualified competent, caring, committed and capable teachers who will make a contribution to the field of education.
+The University has designed a unique EPP to meet the needs of individuals and society by preparing highly qualified competent, caring, committed, and capable teachers who will make a contribution to the field of education.